Automattic/jetpack/readme.txt

 [VaultPress](http://vaultpress.com/?utm_source=plugin-readme&utm_medium=description&utm_campaign=1.0) is a real-time backup and security scanning service designed and built by [Automattic](http://automattic.com/), the same company that operates 25+ million sites on WordPress.com.

+The VaultPress plugin provides the required functionality to backup and synchronize every post, comment, media file, revision and dashboard settings on our servers.
+To start safeguarding your site, you need to sign up for VaultPress subscription.

 [wpvideo TxdSIdpO]

 For more information, check out [VaultPress.com](http://vaultpress.com/).